-In January 2010, the council became one of the first Local Authority to introduce a Permit Scheme for all works on the highway.
-Although this does not remove their statutory right to work it requires anyone wishing to carry out work on the highway to have the methodology and timing of their work approved and co-ordinated.
+In January 2010, the council became one of the first local authorities to introduce a permit scheme for all works on the highway.
+This requires anyone wishing to carry out work on the highway to have the methodology and timing of their work approved and co-ordinated.

-All the Statutory Undertaker has to do is to tell the council about the work.
-For very minor works it just has to send the council a daily list of where it's working.
-For other works it has to give notice - the bigger the work the longer the notice - from 2 hours for emergency works to 28 days for planned works.
+The statutory undertaker has to tell the council about the work.
+For minor works it has to send the council a daily list of where it's working.
+For other works it has to give notice.
+The bigger the work the longer the notice, from 2 hours for emergency works to 28 days for planned works.

-Permits will be required for most work in the road or pavement that takes place on any publicly maintainable highways.
-Permissable works include such things as:
+Permits are required for most work in the road or pavement that takes place on any publicly maintainable highways.
+Permissible works include such things as:

 Unfortunately there are exceptions for emergencies and for new services to customers.
 If we find works are taking place in a road where we have served a notice,that does not meet the criteria for exception, the council reserves the right to instigate legal proceedings.

 In general statutory undertakers and their contractors don't want to leave holes open any longer than they have to.
 It costs money to keep barriers and lights around holes, and they may be legally liable for any accidents.